Benefits of working with us

 Staff discounts and benefits

-As a Victoria University of Wellington staff member, you can enjoy many staff benefits, including discounts at a range of suppliers.
+As a University staff member, you can enjoy many staff benefits, including discounts at a range of big brand retailers.

 The University is part of Unisaver.
 Unisaver is a recognised scheme for the purposes of KiwiSaver.
 Most University employees are entitled to join UniSaver.